servicetitan/Stl.Fusion/README.md

 channel, its chat tail gets invalidated, and every client will automatically "pull" the updated tail.

-A short animation showing Fusion delivers state changes to 3 different Blazor clients ("Chat" and "Composition" samples):
+A short animation showing Fusion delivers state changes to 3 different clients:

 ![](docs/img/Stl-Fusion-Chat-Sample.gif)

+The "Samples" app is a client-side [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) application running in browser and relying on the same abstractions from `Stl.Fusion.dll` that are used by server-side code.

-Notice the "Composition" sample shown in a separate window in the bottom-right corner also properly updates its page - in particular, it captures the last chat message.
+Note that "Composition" sample shown in a separate window in the bottom-right corner also properly updates its page - in particular, it captures the last chat message.
 It's actually the most interesting example there, since it "composes" the final model by two different ways: